 Receptionists - Receptionists are an integral part of the team, managing the often challenging, and always busy ‘front-of-house’.
 You will need to have a confident personality for this role, and a patient, empathic and assertive approach; as well as the ability to create a positive and professional first impression to clients and other visitors.
 To see a full role description click here.

 Trustees - Because every CAB is a registered charity, each has its own Board of Trustees.
-Some trustee roles require specific skills but bureaux welcome people of all ages, backgrounds and experience to their trustee boards.
+Some trustee roles require specific skills.
+Citizens Advice Birmingham welcomes people of all ages, backgrounds and experience to their trustee boards.
 Because trustee boards tend to meet in the evenings, you can fit this around a full time job or study.
 To see a full role description click here

 Research and Campaigners - By using evidence routinely collected from our clients, you could help bring about changes in local and national policies and services which can benefit everyone - even those who have never used a CAB.
 To see a full role description click here.